US jury finds Google owing Sonos $32.5M in smart speaker patent lawsuit - ExBulletin

 US jury finds Google owing Sonos $32.5M in smart speaker patent lawsuit

-(Reuters) – A San Francisco federal jury on Friday ruled that Google would pay $32.5 million in damages for infringing a patent on smart speaker maker Sonos’ wireless audio device.
+A San Francisco federal jury on Friday awarded Alphabet Inc.’s Google $32.5 million in damages for infringing one of smart speaker maker Sonos’ patents on wireless audio devices.

 This lawsuit is part of a broader intellectual property dispute between former collaborators, including other lawsuits in the United States, Canada, France, Germany and the Netherlands.